DamSenViet/react-acnl-pattern-tool/README.md

 ## Old Architecture

 The architecture for original application (not this one) was unorganized.
 Both the controller and model directly rendered parts of the view on their own.
-We needed some separation for clarity.
+It wasn't very clear how it should be handled.

 ## New Architecture